infiniticio/docs.infinitic.io/content/en/tasks/writing.md

 </alert>

-A task is a Java/Kotlin class whose only requirement are:
+A task is a Java/Kotlin class that:

 <alert type="warning">

 - must extend `io.infinitic.tasks.Task` abstract class
 - must have an empty constructor
-- methods parameters and return value must be [serializable](/references/serializability)
+- have [serializable](/references/serializability) methods parameters and return value
 - must be thread-safe

 </alert>